 Speeding up the time to diagnosis is imperative for people living with rare disease; so timely treatment and/or management plans can be developed and enacted.

 If you would like more information on rare diseases, follow the below links: -

 The Ehlers-Danlos Society - www.ehlers-danlos.com

-Both of the above listed organisations are charities which Zebra Blends chooses to support via donation of a total of 50% of all profits to these causes.
+Both of the above-listed organisations are charities that Zebra Blends chooses to support via donation of a total of 50% of all profits to these causes.

 So, until next time.